 In the late Summer and early Fall, most if not all of the plant is actively growing with a lot of leaf surface above ground.
 And of course, the more of the leaf surface you can treat, the more of the whole weed will be killed to the roots.

 As well, in the Fall, the plants are actively creating and sending lots of starches and sugars to the roots to store up for Winter dormancy.
 So of course, this is the best time to kill it at the root level.

-At Horizon, we understand that professional weed control for something like this can be outside the scope of many budgets.
-It can take, several treatments in one year, and the other factors we’ve pointed out to get some yards to the point of fewer necessary treatments.
+At Horizon, we understand that professional services for something like this can be outside the scope of many budgets.
+It can take several treatments in one year and the other factors we've pointed out to get some yards to the point of fewer necessary treatments.